genrait/genrait-nextflow-template/README.md

 ![The GenRAIT logo](./assets/genrait.png)
-# Nextflow Template for the genRAIT platform
+# Nextflow Template for the genRAITplatform

 This template provides a basic starting point for working with [Nextflow](https://www.nextflow.io/) and [nf-core](https://nf-co.re/) on the [GenRAIT](https://genrait.com/) platform.
 It is based on [nf-core/demo](https://github.com/nf-core/demo).